ukeszler/KeszlerShippingContextPreset/README.md

 ## Why This Plugin Exists
 If you rely on somewhat detailed shipping cost calculations, a customer might be deterred by not seeing their actual shipping costs up front, as they would have to login or register as a guest or customer first.
 They could also be deterred by the costs varying from what they saw before they registered.
 To avoid this confusion and making it less complicated for a potential customer, this plugin allows them to simulate an address: Users can select a country (built from the sales channel active countries) and input a 4-5 digit zipcode, which is then used to built a new context to run the new calculations, as if the user were logged in.
+This plugin also adds the "perItemShipping" Twig function, which you can call in product streams / exports for merchant feeds.

+### Frontend usage
 Without any context (either given in a previous calculation or by the user being logged in), the offcanvas cart adds "(geschätzt)" to the shipping costs, which links to the main cart:

 <img width="394" height="808" alt="offcanvas" src="https://github.com/user-attachments/assets/1c7230e7-de7f-4cec-bcdc-250ceb544bd2" />